windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 ### For high intensivity workstation/productivity applications, acceptable for HEDT/Pro-sumer applications.
 Also works as an excuse to spend money.

-TIER NOTE: Phison E16 based drives with PCIE 4.0 do not provide a significant performance advantage over PCIE 3.0 drives in the same tier.
   | Name                                      | Controller                             | Notes                            |
   | ----------------------------------------- | -------------------------------------- | -------------------------------- |
   | ADATA XPG Atom 50                         | Innogrit IG5220 RainierQX              | PCIE 4.0, DRAMLESS+HMB           |